Bendy (franchise): Bendy and the Ink Machine: Dreams Come to Life

 Bendy and the Ink Machine: Dreams Come to Life is a novel written by Adrienne Kress published by Scholastic on September 3, 2019.
 The novel centers on Daniel "Buddy" Lewek, a Jewish teenager who is hired by Joey Drew as a gofer and art apprentice at his studio.
 He becomes friends with a writer named Dot, and the two work together to piece together the many mysteries they come across in the studio, such as the ink and the increasingly erratic behavior from the music director, Sammy Lawrence.
 The book serves as a prequel to Bendy and the Ink Machine and Boris and the Dark Survival.

-Bendy and the Ink Machine: Sent from Above

-The second novel, titled Sent from Above, was originally scheduled to be released on August 1, 2020, but it was removed from the schedule as Kress focused on another Bendy book, The Illusion of Living.
-It is yet to be confirmed a release date, but will be published by Scholastic.

 Bendy: The Illusion of Living

 Bendy: The Illusion Of Living is the second novel in the Bendy franchise written by Adrienne Kress.
 The novel is based on the in-game memoir of the character, Joey Drew, the founder of Joey Drew Studios.
 The book is mainly told in the first-person by Joey Drew as he explains in detail about his life, his philosophy for creating animations, his techniques, and the creation of his animation studio and mascot, Bendy.
 The book also features comments from Nathan Arch, an old friend of Joey's who claimed the rights to the Bendy franchise in 1972 following Joey’s death the year prior.
 The book was published by Scholastic on February 2, 2021.